 |Free Domain||1 free domain||Free primary domain migration + renew||1 free domain|

 |Support Quality||4.5/5||4.5/5 (Live chat wait time is longer)||3/5|

 |Discount Coupon||Added in the link below||SHOUTMELOUD30||Added in the link below|

 |Sign up: DreamHost|

-If, however, you are looking to start a serious website, and you are anticipating more than 200,000 PV/month, I would suggest that you choose Bluehost.
+If you are looking to start a serious website, and you are anticipating more than 200,000 PV/month, I would suggest that you choose Bluehost.
+Bluehost also offers free SSL & PHP 7 which will ensure your website offers optimum performance.
 In fact, my personal choice would be Bluehost for their high-end servers and top quality service.